 European Economic Area Member Rights

 Your Rights and How to Exercise Them

-If you are habitually located in the European Economic Area ("EEA"), you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
+If you are habitually located in the European Economic Area ("EEA") or the United Kingdom ("UK"), you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
 While some of these rights apply generally, certain rights apply only in certain limited circumstances.
 We describe these rights below:

 Where we process your information based on our legitimate interests explained below, you can object to this processing in certain circumstances.
 In such cases, we will cease processing your information unless we have compelling legitimate grounds to continue processing or where it is needed for legal reasons.

 Access and Porting

 You can access much of your information by logging into your account.
 If you require additional access or if you are not a Strava member, contact us at https://support.strava.com.
 Click here to download a copy of your data.